Localisation and community resilience in a time of transition.

 These partnerships would enable a younger demographic of people to live in Murrindindi, who currently have to leave in search of work.
 Affordable housing for younger people, who are often forced to Melbourne because of scarce rental housing, could be created through land sharing arrangements and by designing Community Land Trusts centred around regenerative farming or bush restoration.
 This would preserve the area’s rural character, while injecting some much needed vibrancy into our towns.

 By diversifying land use, we could continue to diversify our economy in an ongoing way.
-Younger people in the area would staff our cafes and pubs (3 out of 4 pubs in Alexandra closed during the pandemic), teach in our schools, drive nature tourism experiences, create arts and culture, set up cleaning and care co-ops to support our ageing population, and run community services that would help nurture the feminist, queer friendly, diverse community I wish existed here when I was in high school.
+Younger people in the area would staff our cafes and pubs (3 out of 4 pubs in Alexandra closed during the pandemic), teach in our schools, drive nature tourism experiences, create arts and culture, set up health and care work co-ops to support our ageing population, and run community services.

 Relationships between older landholders and younger farmers or conservationists could be mutually beneficial on a deeper level than job creation.
 It could help our ageing community, currently isolated and vulnerable to climate disaster, establish support structures of intergenerational care.
 It could make available a variety of affordable, locally sourced food for our community in times of crisis.
 By creating work and housing structures that diversify jobs and simultaneously enable the emergence of alternative economic and social support, we allow ourselves to break somewhat from the capitalist paradigm and move toward a society based on care and interdependence.